crf8472/libarcstk/BUILD.md

 Note that ctest will write report files in the ``build`` folder, their name pattern is ``report.<testcase>.xml`` where ``<testcase>`` corresponds to a ``.cpp``-file in ``test/src``.

+### Cleaning the project

+Clean only the shared library binaries (when in directory ``build``):

+	$ cmake -P CMakeFiles/libarcstk.dir/cmake_clean.cmake

+Clean the project entirely:

+	$ cmake --build . --target clean

+Note that this forces to recompile everything including Catch2 if ``-DWITH_TESTS`` is configured.

+Completely wipe everything configured and built locally (when in top-level directory):

+	$ rm -rf build